EnigmaCurry/debian-docker-server/README.md

 -----------------

 This repository ships with several docker container configurations you can use.
-Each one has a setup command that creates a systemd service that automatically gets started for that container on boot.
+Each one has a setup script that creates a systemd service that you can enable to start containers on system boot.

 ### nginx-static